wendyverdonk93/docs/content/payment-methods/banks/sofort-banking/activate-sofort-banking.md

 Enable SOFORT Banking as payment method in your ecommerce platform to finalize the activation.

-If you have any questions, feel free to contact one of our account managers at <sales@multisafepay.com>
+If you have any questions, email one of our account managers at <sales@multisafepay.com>